cesbit/vlow/README.md

         // Just like react the first argument can also be a function.
         //
         // An optional second argument can be used.
 When given it must be
-        // a callback function() which will be called once when all
+        // a callback function() which will be called exactly once when
-        // components which are mapped to the store are rendered. this.setState({items: [...this.state.items, item]});
+        // all components which are mapped to the store are rendered. this.setState({items: [...this.state.items, item]});
     }